 Your acts were acts of hatred.

 Acts of abuse are acts of hate.
 It’s that simple.
 When you molest a sleeping girl, you inflict your hate on her.
 When you wrote that scathing, angry letter, you seemed to quickly forget that you committed multiple sex crimes against me in three states.
-I guess you also forgot that I was a minor when the abuse began, you were an adult, you premeditated your act, you took advantage of someone who was unconscious, and, as if you were shampooing your hair, you rinsed and repeated.
+I guess you also forgot that I was a minor when the abuse began (whatever the law on sex crimes in my state, the state very much considered 17 year olds minors in nearly all other life decisions), you were an adult, you premeditated your act, you took advantage of someone who was unconscious, and, as if you were shampooing your hair, you rinsed and repeated.

 You forgot that my parents could have reported you to police and that you could have spent a decade or more in jail for your crimes.
 You forgot so quickly that you wrote to condemn me, shame me, and guilt me.
 You condescendingly said, “I thought we were over this…I thought I had put this behind me.”
 You remember that, right?
 Cause, really?
 That’s how I felt when I opened that birth announcement.
 It’s how I felt when I endured your odd intimidation around me and my family on the Campground.

 You blamed me, and you made me blame myself.
 I felt sorry for you, and I thought there was something wrong with me that I was still bothered by everything.
 Everyone acted like I should just forgive you and get over it.
 I tried.
-I tried acting like it was all some innocent mistake.
-It wasn’t a mistake.
+I tried acting like it hadn’t happened.
+Tried forgetting.
+Tried pretending it hadn’t happened.
+Tried acting like it was all some innocent mistake.
+But it wasn’t a mistake.
 It wasn’t innocent.
 It was planned and (in your words) “horrendous.”

 One year later I even tried to show you I was letting bygones be bygones.
 A mutual friend of ours had a high school graduation shower in North Carolina, and I willingly agreed to ride with you that weekend.
 This is the only time I ever put myself in a dangerous situation with you, and I have tried to understand it.
 In my mind, I rationalized my choice to ride with you as an act to prove I believed you’d changed.
-I thought I was proving to everyone that I was “better,” I was over “the mess” (what a “friend” called your abusing me), and I was being the bigger person, forgiving you, giving you another chance, being a good Christian.
+I thought I was proving to everyone that I was “better,” I was over “the mess” (what a “friend” called your abusing me), and I was being the bigger person, giving you another chance, being a good Christian.
+Forgiving (Some Christians really know how to manipulate that word).
 Others told me I should trust God’s change in you.

 I was on high alert the entire trip, and nothing seemingly inappropriate happened.
 You were the old funny and charming guy I’d grown up with.
 It was as if nothing had ever happened.
-But it was all shallow, superficial.
+Back to good ‘ol friends, right?
+But it wasn’t right.
+It felt wrong, bizarre.
+It was all shallow, superficial.
 I got home and something snapped.
 I realized I was being lulled into a false sense of security, and it was dangerous.
 There had been no real apology.
 No accountability.
 It was all too easy.